Rafnuss/GeoPressureAPI/README.md

 This docs describe how to use the [GeoPressureServer](http://glp.mgravey.com/GeoLocPressure/) API.
 We hope you enjoy these docs, and please don't hesitate to [file an issue](https://github.com/Rafnuss/GeoPressureServer/issues/new) if you see anything missing.

+The time range available to query is the same as ERA5-Land data, which is from 1981 to three months from real-time.
+More information can be found at the [Copernicus Climate Data Store](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land) and the [the corresponding Google Earth Engine dataset](https://developers.google.com/earth-engine/datasets/catalog/ECMWF_ERA5_LAND_HOURLY#description).

 ## Pressure map